arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 ## Debugging Techniques Example

-A simple example will demonstrate the implementation of different debugging techniques and how they can be handy for the development process of a program in the Arduino® ecosystem.
-We will use the Arduino® Nano 33 BLE Sense board, and its onboard inertial measurement unit (IMU) features to show the debugging process's importance.
+A simple example will demonstrate the implementation of some of the debugging techniques we discussed before and how they can be handy for the development process of code in the Arduino® ecosystem.
+We will use the [Arduino® Nano 33 BLE Sense](https://store.arduino.cc/products/arduino-nano-33-ble-sense) board, and its onboard inertial measurement unit (IMU) features to show the debugging process's importance.
 The example code uses accelerometer, gyroscope, and magnetometer data simultaneously, having the tasks be executed to obtain every value:

 ```arduino
 /*